 - Automate proactive cross-channel customer engagement for high-impact journeys.
 Because customers’ preferences can vary greatly, sending important communications through a single channel will often fail.
 Instead, CX leaders launch proactive outreach programs through multiple channels to successfully reach the customer in a timely manner.

 - Democratise access to NPS data.
 Once you are able to identify journeys that have a high potential impact on NPS, especially for negative experiences, you’ll want to proactively communicate with customers in key moments to prevent the issue(s) or minimize the damage.

 This post adapted from an original blog by Steve Offsey.

-Steve leads the marketing team at Pointillist.
-Prior to Pointillist he was CMO and GM Products at TandemSeven.
-Earlier in his career, Steve was VP Marketing at AIR Worldwide, where he was the top marketing leader on a team that grew annual revenue 5x to more than $100M, and VP Products at Verbind (sold to SAS Institute).
-He speaks and writes...
+Steve leads the marketing team at Genesys for the Pointillist Customer Journey Management Platform.
+Prior to Genesys/Pointillist he was CMO and GM Products at TandemSeven.
+Earlier in his career, Steve was VP Marketing at AIR Worldwide, where he was the top marketing leader on a team that grew annual revenue 5x to more than $100M, and VP...